visethsean/DataRobot/README.md

     a.
 Initial data processing: remove string predictor, and other irrelevant/duplicate predictors.
     b.
 Sampling data: since the data is big, I randomly partitioned the data into training (5000) and test set (1000).
     c.
 Data exploration:
-        -   Compute correlation between response and predictors: each predictor seems to be not really                                   correlated with the response as the highest correclation score is only: 0.135 (predictor: kw_avg_avg).
+        -   Compute correlation between response and predictors: each predictor seems to be not really                                   correlated with the response as the highest correlation score is only: 0.135 (predictor: kw_avg_avg).
         -   Visualize relationship between repsone and its highest correlated predictor
         -   The visualization display some data points to be outliers; so, to avoid being influenced by them, I removed those             data points.
     d.
 Approach (using train/test set and cross-validation):